millermuttu/TSAI-EVA5/week8/README.md

 ## Results

- * Achived grater than 87% validation
+ * Achived grater than 85% validation accurcy at epochs 12 and onwards